frolvanya/digital-signature/README.md

-This electronic authentication program uses RSA technology of a public and private key.
+This Digital Signature Authentication program uses RSA technology of a public and private key.